 It damages your lungs and the immunity has to prevent inflammation and illnesses that tobacco can cause.
-So, if you smoke every day, it weakens your immune system and you have the higher risk of getting cancer, heart attack or stroke.
-I quitted smoking cigarettes long ago and I saw great benefits since first week!
+So, if you smoke every day, it weakens your immune system and you have a higher risk of getting cancer, heart attack or stroke.
+I quitted smoking cigarettes long ago and I saw great benefits since the first week!
 All of you know, that Coronavirus is the main problem in the world nowadays.
 There is an opinion (however, not confirmed by any studies yet), that in case a smoker gets infected, he is more likely to end up in the hospital.
 We should be very careful and support our health in any way possible.

-Number 1 rule in the modern reality.
+Number 1 rule in modern reality.
 I am sure everybody knows everything about it, but it won’t be useless to remind you once again.
 Many infections are transported on contaminated surfaces, including hands.
 Wash your hands at least for 20 seconds under warm, running water and it will help stop the spread of viruses.
-They can get into your body through nose, eyes and mouth, so avoid touching it.
+They can get into your body through the nose, eyes and mouth, so avoid touching it.

 Get enough sleep

 Researches show that people who sleep 8-9 hours a day are less likely to get sick.
 The lack of sleep can cause stress and more inflammation in your body.
 When you sleep, your body produces and releases cytokines, which are very important and take part in creating an immune response.
 So, help your body, get proper sleep and rest during the day.